scottwedge/coding-refresher/README.md

 This repo is made for staying in touch with coding and be ready to solve coding problems any time, anywhere.

+## General rules of coding

+> When there is choice between simple and obfuscated code, always go for the simpler one unless the other has performance or memory advantages

+> Code is for other humans to read not for the machines.

 ## Language Specific gotchas

 1. Choose a language of your choice.